gdiet/backup/README.md

 Tested on Debian 64-bit.

-DedupFS needs *libfuse* to create a filesystem in userspace. *libfuse* is pre-installed in most Linux distributions.
+DedupFS needs *libfuse2* to create a filesystem in userspace.
+If *libfuse2* is installed, install it using `sudo apt install libfuse2`.

 ## Basic Steps To Use DedupFS